 Cleanliness, as the saying goes, is next to godliness.
 Good hygiene is held up as not only a social norm but a moral good.
 This message comes across in a world of ways, from celebs going viral for commenting on how often they bathe their children to ongoing debates about how frequently people should wash their hair and the trends for 'clean skin' and 'clean makeup' as the epitome of beauty.

 But the fact is that a routine that's easy for one person could be impossible for the next.
-Dee Johnson, a therapist at Priory Hospital, says there are a few potential explanations for this, including "an inability to self-organise or focus, sensory overload, a sense of emotional and physical detachment or a response to trauma".
+Dee Johnson, a therapist at the Priory Hospital Chelmsford, says there are a few potential explanations for this, including "an inability to self-organise or focus, sensory overload, a sense of emotional and physical detachment or a response to trauma".
 It could even be learned behaviour as a result of neglect.

 It's easy to judge others for actions that many of us integrate into our daily lives without a second thought but doing so makes cleanliness a moral absolute and encourages shaming of whoever isn’t meeting your particular standards.
 That person could well be neurodivergent or reckoning with their mental health or trauma – or a combination of all three.